web-auth/webauthn-framework/doc/symfony/firewall.md

 The security token returned by the firewall sets some attributes depending on the assertion and the capabilities of the authenticator.
 The attributes are:

 * `IS_USER_PRESENT`: the user was present during the authentication ceremony.
-This attribute is usually set by Webauthn authenticators
+This attribute is usually set to `true` by Webauthn authenticators
 * `IS_USER_VERIFIED`: the user was verified by the authenticator.
 Verification may be performed by several means including biometrics ones (fingerprint, iris, facial recognition…)

 You can then set constraints to the access controls.